-Tips for Introducing an Older Child to a New Sibling - Baby Chick
+How to Introduce an Older Child to a New Sibling - Baby Chick

 Subscribe Search

-Tips for Introducing an Older Child to a New Sibling
+How to Introduce an Older Child to a New Sibling

 Share

 Adding a new baby to your family is a big change for everyone, especially your existing child.
 It is normal to fret over how your older child will adjust to their new sibling since she is used to being the center of attention.
 You will worry about how you will manage more than one and make sure that your firstborn still feels special.
-A daily routine is a great thing to have in place, but keep in mind it may need to be tweaked here and there.
+A daily routine is a great thing to have in place, but keep in mind that it may need to be tweaked here and there.

 Introducing Your Older Child to a New Baby